 Additionally, dental implants provide bone stimulation, which prevents jaw deterioration.
 Bone loss is a natural consequence of tooth loss.
 Traditional bridges replace only the missing portions of the tooth above the gum line—not the roots—so bone deterioration continues.
 An implant-supported bridge replaces the full structure of a tooth, halting bone loss and improving dental function.

 Patients missing two or more teeth in a row are generally good candidates for an implant-supported dental bridge.
 To qualify for treatment, you must have adequate bone tissue to support dental implants.
 If bone loss has already taken place, you may require a bone graft to improve jawbone density or a sinus lift to increase your eligibility for treatment.

 In addition to good jawbone health, you must also have healthy teeth and gums, free from disease and decay.
 While implant posts can last a lifetime, that is only possible with proper care.
-You must also be willing to commit to diligent at-home care and regular dental cleanings and exams with our doctors.
+You should also be a non-smoker, as smoking can cause implant failure.
+Lastly, it is important to commit to diligent at-home care and regular dental cleanings and exams with our doctors.

 Dr. Carpenter can help you plan a customized treatment to achieve your oral health goals and improve your quality of life.